 Kimi, who is the newcomer to the series, never displayed a unique personality.
 She’s just a carbon copy of Tommy.
 As the animators mentioned that she’s a female Tommy.
 I find Kimi as a generic character.

 Without giving anything away, nobody isn’t aware that an important character from the series is missing until he reunites near the end of the film.
-Didn’t the adults ever learned their lesson from the last film?
+Didn’t the adults ever learn their lesson from the last film?

 A bizarre dream sequence showing one of the lead characters as a muscle-bound fighter.
 The late Isaac Hayes (Chef from South Park) sings in the background for no apparent reason.
 Did the animators & writers ingest some “mushrooms” during production?